 As with all investing, your capital is at risk.
-Tax rules may change in the future.
-If you are unsure if a Lifetime ISA is the right choice for you, please seek independent financial advice.
+The tax treatment depends on the individual's circumstances and may be subject to change in the future.
+If you are unsure if a Lifetime ISA is the right choice for you, please seek financial advice.

-- You must be 18–39 years old to open one.
+You must be 18–39 years old to open one.

-- If you need to withdraw the money before you’re 60, and it’s not for the purchase of a first home up to £450,000, or a terminal illness, you’ll pay a 25% government penalty.
+If you need to withdraw the money before you’re 60, and it’s not for the purchase of a first home up to £450,000, or a terminal illness, you’ll pay a 25% government penalty.
 So you may get back less than you put in.

-- Compared to a pension, the Lifetime ISA is treated differently for tax purposes.
+Compared to a pension, the Lifetime ISA is treated differently for tax purposes.
 You may be better off contributing to a pension.

-- If you choose to opt out of your workplace pension to pay into a Lifetime ISA, you may lose the benefits of the employer-matched contributions.
+If you choose to opt out of your workplace pension to pay into a Lifetime ISA, you may lose the benefits of the employer-matched contributions.